Are you living in Spain or considering moving here and wondering which benefits you may be able to claim?

-For the sake of clarity, we will split this article up into two sections; the first regarding what domestic UK benefits can be maintained, and the second section covering what Spanish benefits are available for those who choose to live in Spain permanently.
+For the sake of clarity, we have split this article up into two sections; the first regarding which domestic UK benefits can be claimed in Spain, and the second section covering the Spanish benefits that are available for British citizens who choose to live in Spain permanently.

 What Social Security Benefits am I Entitled to When Living in Spain?